jamieman-codes/MyPHRplus-Frontend/README.md

 # MyPHRplus-Frontend

-Frontend for myPHRplus.A secure Personal Health Record web application built for Google Cloud in VUE.js
+Frontend for myPHRplus.
+A secure Personal Health Record web application built for Google Cloud in VUE.js

+IF you want to run this project yourself, you will need to provide a firebase config in a sepetate config.js file

 ## Project setup